Construction Loans – What You Need to Know

 An owner-builder loan is a construction-only loan for borrowers who are also building the property themselves.
-Not just anyone can qualify for an owner-builder loan.
-In fact, you are probably only going to be able to get a loan like this if you are a licensed builder with plenty of experience.
+Not just anyone can qualify for owner-builder loans.
+In fact, you will probably only be able to get a loan like this if you are a licensed builder with plenty of experience.

-Many lending institutions are leery of these kinds of loans because they find it risky to trust anyone who isn’t a licensed general contractor with an established reputation for quality.
+Many lending institutions are leery of an owner-builder construction loan because they find it risky to trust anyone who isn’t a licensed general contractor with an established reputation for quality.